-In this section we will describe how JWMPI has been integrated with another tool that exploits the idea of parallel computing using Web-based computing and Java applets.
+In this section we will describe how JWMPI has been integrated with another tool for parallel processing that exploits the idea of Web-based computing.
 This tool is called JET and is described in [Silva97].

-Originally the JET system was strictly oriented for volunteer computing over the Web.
+Originally the JET system was strictly oriented for Internet computing.
 However, in the recent version of JET it became possible to use some other existing high-performance computing resources, like cluster of workstations or parallel machines.
-The basic idea is to allow existing clusters of machines running PVM or MPI to interoperate with a JET computation.
+The basic idea is to allow existing clusters of machines running PVM or MPI to inter-operate with a JET computation.
 The next sub-sections present an overview of the JET project and briefly describe the JET-Bridge, a software module that allows the integration of JET with WPVM/WMPI applications [Silva98].